Skip to main content

 .*\.untyped\.js

-This [untyped] section will parse:
+This [untyped] section will treat the following files as untyped:

 1. Any file or directory under a directory named third_party